Patrick Ah Van: Oldham RLFC

+North Wales Crusaders (re-join)

+On 16 November 2023 it was reported that he had signed for North Wales Crusaders in the RFL League 1 for the 2024 season.

 International career

 Ah Van was a New Zealand representative from an early age.
 In 2002 and 2003 he made the New Zealand Under-16 side while in 2005 he played for both the Junior Kiwis and New Zealand Residents sides.
 He captained the Junior Kiwis in 2007.

 In 2006 he was named in the New Zealand national rugby league team training squad for the 2006 Rugby League Tri-Nations but had to withdraw due to injury.

 He was named in the Samoa training squad for the 2008 Rugby League World Cup but chose not to represent Samoa and was not selected in the final squad.

 In 2009 he was named as part of the Samoan side for the Pacific Cup.